bernardosulzbach/bernardosulzbach.github.io/_posts/2016-02-16-dungeon-using-bsd-3-clause.md

 ---
 layout: post
-title: Dungeon is using the BSD 3-Clause license
+title: "Dungeon is Using the BSD 3-Clause License"
 ---

 Last weekend I was determined to solve [Dungeon's licensing issues]({{ site.url